Innehållsförteckning

 Be sure to offer them ways to opt out of data capture, not only for the sake of customer loyalty, but also so you don’t get walloped with massive fines.

-One of the biggest challenges with personalization is ensuring you have a system for testing and iteration.
+One of the biggest challenges with personalization is knowing whether or not it's working how you want it to.

 A/B testing and experimentation are common ways of overcoming personalization challenges when you can’t quite figure out exactly what your audience wants, or if what they want isn’t abundantly clear.